SamSamhuns/Attain-Hackathon-Team-See-Sharp-/README.md

 $ python3 clf.py
 ```

-Results are outputted in the terminal from 0 - being least likely to 4 - being most likely.
+Results are outputted in the terminal from 0.0 - being least likely to 4.0 - being most likely.

 For a list of all nations, check `dict.json`.
+The fullname of the country has to be entered i.e. "China".

 For the list of all regions, check `region.json`.
+The fullname of the region has to be entered i.e. "South-East Asia Region of WHO".

 ### Acknowledgments
 *   Attain Consulting VA, USA